UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_02.md

 Notes:

-The main work area is all your working windows reside.
-Here for example, I have open:
+The main work area is where all your working windows reside.
+Here for example, we have opened:

 - a notebook,
 - an image file,
 - an IPython console, and
 - a terminal.

-The content of each window, as well as the toolbars (and whether or not you get one!) depends on the type of the file you opened (e.g. notebook, image, PDF), or the type of the window (e.g. whether it's a console or a terminal).
+The content of each window, as well as the toolbars (and whether or not you get one!) depends on the type of the file you opened (e.g. notebook, image, PDF), and the type of the window (e.g. whether it's a console or a terminal).

 You can resize the windows as you wish and change their arrangement by dragging the grey margin area between them.

 You can also drag and drop a tab to another window to make it part of that window, or you can do the reverse.

 ---

+## Simple mode

 <img src="/module7/simple.png" width="750"></img>